greenelab/deep-review/sections/02_intro.md

-weight initialization, and persistent memory. `TODO: excessive jargon` Likewise the central role of dimensionality reduction as a strength of neural networks was elucidated, and this has motivated designs built to capitalize on this strength [cite autoencoders and word2vec].
+weight initialization, and persistent memory. `TODO: excessive jargon` Likewise the central role of dimensionality reduction as a strength of neural networks was elucidated, and this has motivated designs built to capitalize on this strength `TODO: cite autoencoders and word2vec`.

 Third, several advances in training algorithms have enabled applications of neural networks in ways not obviously possible.
 The number of training